Tencent/phxqueue/README.md

 produce echo succeeded!
 ```

-Now let's see the output of Consumer (only 1 of 3 consumers):
+Now let's see the output of Consumer (only 1 of 3 Consumer nodes):

 ```sh
 consume echo succeeed! ...